borislitvak/vs2015-vuejs-typescript-component-play/README.md

 # vs2015-vuejs-typescript-component-play

+This both deprecated and does not work.
+Please go to https://github.com/borislitvak/vue-component-typescript-webpack-vs2015-example

 This is a part of me learning the ropes with all the above technologies, as I am new to the client side programming.

 Disclaimer: